aayushisomani/react-example/README.md

-This project was made using react and the map has been created over kepler.gl The map api was created over mapbox.
+This project was made using react and the geospatial analysis of COVID-19 has been created over kepler.gl The map api was created over mapbox.
 The Database was created over firebase real time database.
-I have used session storage for staying logged in till it hasnt been logged out yet. /kepler and /Map have been restricted for the use wihtout login.
+I have used session storage for staying logged in till it hasnt been logged out yet. /kepler and /Map have been restricted only for users who have logged in.
 When you sign up, if the user name already exists in the database, it won't push anything in it.
 If the user doesnt exist, it will push it then.

-**A lot of checks are done using only console.log and not alerts.
-I will update that soon!
+There are alerts for everything.